netchex/reference-architectures/docs/identity/adfs.md

 [!INCLUDE [pnp-branding](../_includes/header.md)]

 This article describes how to implement a secure hybrid network that extends your on-premises network to Azure and uses [Active Directory Federation Services (AD FS)][active-directory-federation-services] to perform federated authentication and authorization for components running in Azure.
-This architecture extends the implementation described in [Extending Active Directory to Azure][implementing-active-directory].
+This architecture extends the implementation described in [Extending Active Directory to Azure][extending-ad-to-azure].

 > [!NOTE]
 > Azure has two different deployment models: [Resource Manager][resource-manager-overview] and classic.
 This reference architecture uses Resource Manager, which Microsoft recommends for new deployments.